nafihshemeer/Business-Analytics-for-E-Commerce-in-Construction-Materials/Enquiry Analytics for FY23/README.md

 <img width="2075" height="1200" alt="Enquiries Analytics for FY23_page-0001" src="https://github.com/user-attachments/assets/f917aa35-57f3-4ba2-a01f-29bc39bbc69c" />

-A concise explanation of the visuals along with mentions of relevant DAX queries are given below (The DAX queries can be viewed in the respective files as mentioned):
+A concise explanation of the visuals along with mentions of relevant DAX measures are given below (The DAX measures can be viewed in the respective files as mentioned):
 1. The top consists of the title bar
 2. The Key Performance Indicators (KPIs) are placed in the top left below the title bar, consisting of:
    * Total Enquiries: Total enquiries generated in the period under consideration
      * A measure named "Total Enquiries" was created which listed the distinct count of enquiries in the "Enquiry Master" sheet
-     * Another measure named "Total Enquiries Display" was created by formatting Total Enquiries into thousands with comma separator
+     * Another measure named "Total Enquiries Display" was created to formatting Total Enquiries into thousands with comma separator (#,##0).
    * Total customers
-     * Count of customer IDs in "Customer Master" sheet
+     * Count of customer IDs in the "Customer Master" sheet
    * Enquiries - Most Recent Date: Enquiries as of the most recent date, compared to the previous date
      * Two measures namely "Last Day Enquiries" and "Previous Day Enquiries" were created to return the most recent date and the date before that respectively
      * A measure named "Formatted KPIs" was created to return the Last Day Enquiries and an arrow comparing its trend with Previous Day Enquiries.
 This measure was displayed on the KPI